Ask AI

 Run status sensors#

-If you want to act on the status of a job run, Dagster provides a way to create a sensor that reacts to run statuses.
+If you want to act on the status of a run, Dagster provides a way to create a sensor that reacts to run statuses.
 You can use run_status_sensor with a specified DagsterRunStatus to decorate a function that will run when the given status occurs.
-This can be used to launch runs of other jobs, send alerts to a monitoring service on run failure, or report a run success.
+This can be used to launch other runs, send alerts to a monitoring service on run failure, or report a run success.

 Here is an example of a run status sensor that launches a run of status_reporting_job if a run is successful: